-Some older versions of Nginx don't support native loading of Lua modules.
-Therefore, we require Nginx to be built with the third-party ngx_lua module.
-Because most older versions of Nginx do not support dynamically loadable modules, you will likely need to rebuild Nginx from source.
+Some older versions of NGINX don't support native loading of Lua modules.
+Therefore, we require NGINX to be built with the third-party ngx_lua module.
+Because most older versions of NGINX do not support dynamically loadable modules, you will likely need to rebuild NGINX from source.

-To assist you, we provide pre-built drop-in replacement Nginx packages already built with the ngx_lua module.
-This is intended for users who prefer not to build from source, or who either use a distribution-provided package or an official Nginx provided package.
+To assist you, we provide pre-built drop-in replacement NGINX packages already built with the ngx_lua module.
+This is intended for users who prefer not to build from source, or who either use a distribution-provided package or an official NGINX provided package.
 These pre-built packages are built to support much older distributions and are not gpg signed.

-We support three "flavors" of Nginx.
+We support three "flavors" of NGINX.
 These flavors are based on what upstream package we've based our builds on.
-All our package flavors are built according to the official upstream maintainer's build configuration with the addition of the ngx lua and ngx devel kit modules.
+All our package flavors are built according to the official upstream maintainer's build configuration with the addition of the ngx_lua and ngx_devel_kit modules.

-distribution - The distribution flavor is based on the official distribution-provided Nginx packages.
-For Debian-based Linux distributions (Red Hat and Debian) these are the based off the official Debian Nginx packages.
+distributions (Red Hat and Debian) these are the based off the official Debian NGINX packages.

-For Red Hat based Linux distributions we've based them off the EPEL packages as neither Red Hat or CentOS ship an Nginx package in their default distribution.
+For Red Hat based Linux distributions we've based them off the EPEL packages as neither Red Hat or CentOS ship an NGINX package in their default distribution.

-- stable The stable flavor is based off the official Nginx.org "stable" package releases. - mainline The mainline flavor is based off the official Nginx.org "mainline" package releases.
+- stable The stable flavor is based off the official NGINX.org "stable" package releases. - mainline The mainline flavor is based off the official NGINX.org "mainline" package releases.